shikokuchuo/mirai/README.md

 install.packages("mirai")
 ```

+### Demonstration

-### Use Cases
+Use cases:

-Minimise execution times by performing long-running tasks concurrently
+-   minimise execution times by performing long-running tasks
-in separate processes.
+    concurrently in separate processes

-Ensure execution flow of the main process is not blocked.
+-   ensure execution flow of the main process is not blocked

 ``` r
 library(mirai)